davidrunger/blog/src/_posts/2024-08-08-automatically-compiling-crystal-for-development-tooling.md

 done
 ```

-The symlinks drop the `.cr` extension.
-That way, although I write the source code in a file called `unique-union.cr`, I will be able to invoke the compiled program from my command line (or other programs) via simply `unique-union`.
+Dropping the `.cr` extension lets me invoke `unique-union.cr` as simply `unique-union`.

 ### Part 2: `run-crystal-program`

-The final piece of the puzzle is the `run-crystal-program` bash script referenced as the target of the symlinks above.
-That script does two main things:
+The shared `run-crystal-program` script:

-1. compiles (or recompiles) the relevant Crystal source code into an executable binary, if no binary has yet been compiled, or if the source code or the `run-crystal-program` script itself has been modified more recently than the binary was compiled
+1. Compiles the relevant Crystal source if the binary does not exist or is older than either the source or this runner.
-2. executes the compiled binary, forwarding along any arguments
+2. Executes the binary with the supplied arguments.

 ```sh
 #!/usr/bin/env bash